Internet Personality

 Content creator who evolved into a solopreneur

-For most of my professional career, I've gone by Marty Wallwood, a simplified version of my Estonian name, Marti Seinamets (where seina means “wall” and mets means “forest” or “wood”).
+For most of my professional career, I've gone by Marty Wallwood (or Marty Sixtus Wallwood), a simplified version of my Estonian name Marti Seinamets (where seina means “wall” and mets means “forest” or “wood”).
 I chose this name to make it easier for international clients, partners, and even audiences to pronounce and remember.

 I've looked into making Marty Wallwood my legal name, but due to the letter W, considered a foreign where I live, it hasn't been possible.
 If the opportunity arises, I intend to make the name change official.